-A predecessor to the current Fort Niagara was built in 1679 by the French and was named Fort Conti and then Fort Denoncille.
-In 1726, the still-standing “French Castle” was built, intended as a gathering place where colonists could find protection from hostile Native American tribes.
+Two predecessors to the current Fort Niagara were built by the French – Fort Conti in 1679 and Fort Denonville in 1687.
+In 1726, the still-standing “French Castle” was built.
 At this time, the fort and vapor of Niagara Falls served as useful navigational markers during the day, but at night mariners lacked any sort of guide.

 Fort Niagara was relinquished to the United States in 1796 after the Revolutionary War, and the roof light remained active until 1803.
 The British garrison across the river at Fort George constructed Mississauga Point Lighthouse, also known as Newark Light, in 1804, the second lighthouse to serve the area.
 This lighthouse survived the War of 1812, but in 1814, it was demolished to clear a site for the construction of Fort Mississauga.
 The next light to mark the mouth of the river was established in 1823, after Congress provided $1,000 on May 7, 1822 for “placing a lamp on the mess-house at Fort Niagara” and $1,500 on March 3, 1823 for “completing a tower for the light on Fort Niagara.”
-Vessel traffic in the area declined after the opening of the Erie Canal in 1825 reduced the need for the difficult Niagara portage.
+Vessel traffic in the area declined after the opening of the Erie Canal in 1825 reducing the need for the difficult Niagara portage.

 In 1829, the Canadians opened the privately-financed Welland Canal, which provided a navigable link between Lake Ontario and Lake Erie and eliminated the need to haul vessels overland.
 Despite this improvement, enough sailing and steam vessels remained on the Niagara River to justify a light at the river’s mouth.

 The following report on Fort Niagara Lighthouse was made in 1838 by Naval Lieutenant Charles T. Platt: “This light is situated on the mess-house, within Fort Niagara, at an elevation of 70 feet above the water.
 It is a good light-house, situated at a point convenient for the mariner, and the excellent order in which it is conducted gives high credit to the keeper.
 It is lighted with 9 lamps and an equal number of reflectors, fixed.